Numerical study of the Serre-Green-Naghdi equations in 2D: Abstract

 \section{Abstract}

-A numerical approach for the Serre-Green-Naghdi (SGN) equations in 2D based on a Fourier spectral method with a Krylov subspace technique is presented.
-The code is used to study the transverse stability of line solitary waves, 1D solitary waves being exact solutions of the 2D waves independent of the second variable.
-The study of localised initial data as well as crossing 1D solitary waves does not give an indication of stable structures in SGN solutions localised in two spatial dimensions.
+A detailed numerical study of solutions to the Serre-Green-Naghdi (SGN) equations in 2D with vanishing curl of the velocity field is presented.
+The transverse stability of line solitary waves, 1D solitary waves being exact solutions of the 2D equations independent of the second variable, is established numerically.
+The study of localized initial data as well as crossing 1D solitary waves does not give an indication of existence of stable structures in SGN solutions localized in two spatial dimensions.
+For the numerical experiments, an approach based on a Fourier spectral method with a Krylov subspace technique is applied.